A fully featured tool that allows archival and replay of all tapes designed for CBM 8-bits machines (Commodore 64, VIC-20, PET, Plus4, C16 etc.)

 - It’s possible to manage directories containing a maximum of 500 items (files/sub dirs) each one with names even 63 characters long

-- It’s possible to record the digital signal from the C2N tape recorder connected on the back of the CUTE32 card as well as from the CBM computer the CUTE32 card is connected to (this allows to record on digital file the content of the tapes as well as the
+- It’s possible to record the digital signal from the C2N tape recorder (connected with an “Y” adapter) as well as from the CBM computer the CORE32 card is connected to (this allows to record on digital file the content of the tapes as well as the

 programs the end user creates on his CBM computer and the status of the games allowing to save it to tape)